miracl3-dreams/python-chatbot-be/README.md

-# Chatbot Deployment with Flask and JavaScript
+# Chatbot Deployment with Flask

 In this tutorial we deploy the chatbot I created in [this](https://github.com/miracl3-dreams/python-chatbot-be) tutorial with Flask and JavaScript.